qathom/food-coach-webhook/README.md

 npm run export:data
 ```

-## Dialogflow Webhook compatibility

-Please make sure to pass a well formated webhook request to test the app.
-A basic example of Postman configuration file is available in this repository.

 ## Data import

 This repository already contains the Swiss food composition datasets in `static/food-composition` - v6.1 in the available 4 languages.